berreys/portfolio/README.md

 This repository holds the source code for the portfolio website of Sam Berrey.
 This site is intended to showcase his professional and technical expertise, accolades, and accomplishments.

 ## Stack
 This site's source code was written in pure HTML, CSS, and Javascript.
-It is currently deployed using Github Pages.
+It is currently deployed using an AWS S3 bucket and Route 53.